General knowledge questions and answers by category for your virtual pub quiz - TheNewsTrace

 Questions

-- The Tombstone Piledriver is a finisher made famous by which iconic wrestler?
+- The Tombstone Piledriver is a finisher made well-known by which iconic wrestler?

 - Edge is married to which former WWE wrestler?

-- Who is the first ever female Money in the Bank winner?
+- Who’s the primary ever feminine Cash within the Financial institution winner?

 Answers